HamnYce/AdventureGameRepo/README.md

 # Adventure Game
-Made an adventure game skeleton, with some other practical applications with different functions to teach different concepts. :)
+Made an adventure game skeleton, with some other practical applications with different functions to teach different concepts. still a work in progress tho ;)